POOL START-UP AND CHEMICAL BALANCE

-2. Test and raise the level of stabilizer (cyanuric acid) and raise to around 35 ppm.
+2. Test the level of stabilizer (cyanuric acid) and raise to around 35 ppm.
 Stabilizer is slow dissolving.
 We recommend putting it in a sock or nylon and tying it off to the ladder where it can dissolve slowly over a few days.
 Squeeze the sock multiple times a day until it is all gone.
 Do not add any stabilizer if it is already over 35 ppm as high stabilizer will cause problems over the summer.

 3. Add chlorine shock.
 Most likely your chlorine level is zero and the pool is full of organics which need to be neutralized.
-Start by dissolving 1.5 Kg of shock in a bucket and adding it to the pool.
+Start by dissolving 1.5 Kg of shock in a bucket of pool water and slowly adding it to the pool.
 Check the chlorine the next day.
 If it is zero again, repeat the process.
 Continue every day until the chlorine residual is 2ppm or higher.

 5. Test and raise the calcium level to at least 200 ppm.
 Again, this chemical can be added directly to the pool water surface.

 6. Backwash the filter every day if the water is green or cloudy.
 If algae is present on the liner, continue to vacuum this out of the pool on waste.
 Check your skimmer and pump baskets daily and remove debris as required to keep the water flowing optimally.
 Once the chlorine residual holds at 2ppm or higher, you can start adding chlorine pucks to the skimmer.
-As long as your chemicals are in range, your pool should start to clear over the next few days.
+As long as your chemicals are in range, your pool will start to clear over the next few days.

-Test your pH and chlorine levels 3 times per week.
+Test your pH and chlorine levels at minimum twice per week.
 Most in-ground pools will use between 4 and 6 chlorine pucks per week to maintain a chlorine residual even if you are not using the pool.
 Every pool is different so you need to keep checking to figure out the optimal number of pucks required for your particular pool.
 Chlorine pucks lower the pH so you may need to add pH Up about once per week.
-Add enough pH-Up to bring your water pH up to around 7.5-7.6.
-Always maintain the pH above 7.4 to prevent corrosion of pool equipment.
+Add enough pH-Up to bring your water pH back up to around 7.4.
+Keeping your pH in range is crucial to prevent corrosion of pool equipment.

 Add 1 Kg Oxy-Clear every week directly onto the pool surface.
 Oxy-Clear is a non-chlorine oxidizing pool shock Oxidizers are critical for boosting free chlorine levels and maintaining proper sanitation of your pool water.
 Simply adding chlorine pucks will not be good enough to protect your pool against bacterial growth or algae blooms.
 Over time, your free chlorine will turn to chloramines (combined chlorine) and become ineffective.
 Oxidizers reverse that process and keep your pool water sparkling clear.